Two facts lead me to this conclusion:

 Lock-in has other ramifications.
 One is being tied to a vendors upgrade schedule, which means having to wait for upgrades and being forced to upgrade when support for an older product is dropped.
 So, users may not be able to quickly adopt technologies that competitors are using.
 Lock-in marries your company to a vendor, and youre in trouble if that vendor falters financially or technologically, raises prices and so on.

 Don't get me wrong.
 I'm not pushing a wholesale sacking of every Microsoft application.
 That may not be appropriate for every business.
-Sure, it worked just great
+Sure, it worked just great for Ernie Ball, a major guitar products manufacturer, but every company is different.

 But, if ever there was a right time to evaluate Linux and applications that run on Linux, it's 2006.
 Most IT shops will be testing new Microsoft products, so why not measure them against the alternatives?